 The islands own Velassaru technique uses coconut wood tools to liberate negative stress and stimulate a positive sense of well-being.

 There’s also a steam room and small hydro pool.
-Yoga sessions are also provided, with a choice of various disciplines depending whether you want to relax, strengthen or energise.
+Yoga sessions are also provided, with a choice of various disciplines depending whether you want to relax, strengthen or energize.

-The resort runs a number of activities, including visits to a nearby local island as well as fishing, dolphin trips, night snorkelling and a sunset cruise (where you might spot the occasional dolphin).
+The resort runs a number of activities, including visits to a nearby local island as well as fishing, dolphin trips, night snorkeling and a sunset cruise (where you might spot the occasional dolphin).

 All excursions can be booked on arrival at the island, but please ask your specialist if you would like more details.